Code refactoring: Timing and responsibility

+roles.
+The original developer of the code just prepares the code for refactoring, and when the code smells form, a subsequent developer carries out the actual refactoring action.

 Challenges

 Refactoring requires extracting software system structure, data models, and intra-application dependencies to get back knowledge of an existing software system.

 The turnover of teams implies missing or inaccurate knowledge of the current state of a system and about design decisions made by departing developers.
 Further code refactoring activities may require additional effort to regain this knowledge.

 Refactoring activities generate architectural modifications that deteriorate the structural architecture of a software system.
 Such deterioration affects architectural properties such as maintainability and comprehensibility which can lead to a complete re-development of software systems.